ELIGIBILITY

 Fellowships are for two years.

-What the process is to request or schedule remote work for half or full days?
+What is the process to request or schedule remote work for half or full days?

 Postdocs are expected to spend 50% or greater time in the office.
 The expectation during onboarding is that you are primarily in the office and then you can work out your schedule with your supervisor to allow you to be most productive.
 You will work with your supervisor directly on requests for work schedule adjustments, such as medical appointments.